 Gasoline charges – you will often get asked if you want to prepay a full tank of gas so that you can return it with any amount of petrol (gas) left.
 Say no. Gas is cheaper outside and you will save money.
 Seriously how well can you predict how much gas you will consume.

-Drop-Off charges – always drop off the car at the location you picked it up.
+Drop-Off charges – always drop off the car at the location you picked it up, especially if it is supercar like Ferrari.
 Charges vary here so don’t get stung or find out upfront what the charges would you especially if your travelling across state.

 GPS charges – this one is a good money-maker for the rental companies. $10 per day to hire a GPS unit.
 Save yourself the $70 per week fee by using your smart phone & Google maps.

 Hire on the weekends – companies like Enterprise have weekend deals because there are so many stock left over.
 Check out their websites, they always advertise this.
 Another rental company you can consider is vinsautogroup.
 Vin’s specialises in car leasing deals.
 Also when you drop into the car hire shop few minutes before they close on Friday you will be in a better state to bargain a great deal.
-I once hired a Mercedes C300 (pic below) for half the listed price and paid 1/3 of the listed insurance on it.
-Killer bargain and I had a fun car to drive over the weekend.
+I once hired luxury executive cars from a chauffeur driven car service for half the listed price and paid 1/3 of the listed insurance on it.
+Killer bargain.

 Sign-up now for a newsletter – most rental companies send out monthly newsletters with specials / deals like free upgrades or discounts.
 You can use those when making your rental.